nirmithrai/ARC/Elden Ring/Items/Missionary's Cookbook.md

->_A record of crafting techniques left by a man who, unable to become a [[Finger Maiden]] instead became a missionary, and went forth to spread holy teachings._
+>_A record of crafting techniques left by a man who, unable to become a [[Finger Maidens]] instead became a missionary, and went forth to spread holy teachings._

 Written by a [[Missionary]]